-Further information on the reconciliation between the IFRS NAV and the Published NAV can be found below.
-Refer to Discount Management in the Chair's Statement below for the latest share price discount to the Published NAV.
+Further information on the reconciliation between the IFRS NAV and the Published NAV can be found on page 5.
+Refer to Discount Management in the Chair's Statement on page 9 for the latest share price discount to the Published NAV.